 50-Year Architectural Roofing Shingles

-Fifty-year architectural shingles are the most popular choice for Maryland homes and businesses.
+Fifty-year architectural shingles are the most popular type for homes and businesses.
 They feature thicker construction, stronger reinforcement layers, and higher wind and impact ratings.

 Benefits